funcgen/HERVariumR/README.md

 * terminal-exon domain annotations;
 * static plots and interactive HTML dashboards.

-The main philosophy of HERVariumR is simple: **start from a list of HERV IDs and obtain a compact, publication-ready biological interpretation**.
+The main philosophy of HERVariumR is simple: **start from a list of HERV IDs and obtain a compact, biological interpretation**.

 ---